Laid-off Disneyland workers rally in Anaheim, pushing for reopening

-Dozens of people rallied outside Disneyland on Saturday to push for reopening seven months after the coronavirus pandemic forced a closure in March.
+Dozens of people rallied outside Disneyland on Saturday to push for a reopening seven months after the coronavirus pandemic forced the theme park to close in March.

 A woman named Terri said she has worked for the company for 14 years.
 She understood when the park remain closed over the summer, but said that Gov. Gavin Newsom should allow Disneyland to open now.

-Note: Correction: A previous version of this story provided an incomplete statistic.
-This post has been updated.